matplotlib/matplotlib/doc/faq/howto_faq.rst

 get the window extent there, and then do something with it, eg move the left of the canvas over; see :ref:`event-handling-tutorial`.

-Here is that gets a bounding box in relative figure coordinates (0..1) of each of the labels and uses it to move the left of the subplots over so that the tick labels fit in the figure
+Here is an example that gets a bounding box in relative figure coordinates (0..1) of each of the labels and uses it to move the left of the subplots over so that the tick labels fit in the figure

 .. plot:: pyplots/auto_subplots_adjust.py